Wrist Piercing: Types, Pain, Healing, And Aftercare

 Wrist Piercing Pain

 Going by general consensus, a wrist piercing is one of the least painful of all possible body piercings.
-However, since it involves puncturing a hole into your skin, it does involve a little bit of pain or discomfort, depending on your individual pain tolerance and the skill of the piercing professional.
+However, since it involves puncturing a hole into your skin, does involve a little bit of pain or discomfort, depending on your individual pain tolerance and the skill of the piercing professional.
 For up to two weeks when the piercing is still fresh, there may be a bit of swelling but pain levels should be minimal.
 If you find your wrist piercing to be excessively painful, reach out to your piercer or a healthcare professional immediately.

 So how long would you have to wait until you can stop worrying about medical complications?
 Check below for the average healing timeline for wrist piercings.